sjoerdvisscher/proarrow/README.md

 ### Kind `j -> k -> Type` is reserved for profunctors

 If profunctors would have kind `OP j -> k -> Type`, then `(->)` wouldn't be a profunctor as is.
-This would require too many wrapper all over the place.
+This would require too many wrappers all over the place.
 So instead `j -> k -> Type` is reserved for profunctors.
-This means that bifunctors need to use `(j, k) -> Type`.
+So for the category of bifunctors we do need a wrapper.

 ### Use constraints to limit which objects are part of a category